Hotel Effectiveness® Launches Into 2022 Announcing New Customers and More Awards

 ATLANTA, Jan.
 13, 2022 /PRNewswire/ -- Hotel Effectiveness®, the software industry leader for hotel labor optimization, starts the new year with an expanded customer portfolio.
 PerfectLabor™, the company's flagship product, has won the Best Software Award for the fourth consecutive year by Hotel Tech Report.
 Hotel Effectiveness provides its technology to more than 5,000 U.S. hotels across more than 100 brands to optimize labor costs despite rising wages, unpredictable demand, and staffing shortages.

 The company's award-winning technology offers immediate ways to address travel and tourism volatility.
-Major companies, including Extended Stay America, Hersha, Hotel Equities, and Schulte Hotels, selected PerfectLabor™ to maximize productivity and revenue.
+Major companies, including, Hersha, Hotel Equities, and Schulte Hotels, selected PerfectLabor™ to maximize productivity and revenue.

 "Today's challenging labor conditions have created an opportunity to extend our hotels' advantages," said Kevin Gallagher, President of Schulte Hotels.
 "Hotel Effectiveness is the right technology partner for us to implement the dynamic strategies we have developed and to become even more successful as we grow."